RayHightower/rayhightower.github.com/source/_posts/2012-12-03-ruby-on-raspberry-pi.markdown

 References:

 * [eLinux SD Card Setup](http://elinux.org/RPi_Easy_SD_Card_Setup).
 Methods for putting your preferred image on the SD card.
-I chose the "OS X mostly GUI" method.
+I chose the "Copying an image to the SD card in Mac OS X (mostly graphical interface)" method.
 * [Raspberry Pi Official Downloads](http://www.raspberrypi.org/downloads).
 Several SD card images, and a beginners wiki.

 Prepping an SD card takes a _long_ time.
-In my case, it took 23 minutes from the time I executed the SD write command to the completion of the process.
+In my case, it took 23 minutes from the time I executed the SD write command (`$ sudo dd...`) to the completion of the process.
 It was a little disconcerting because the system didn't do anything during that time.
 No feedback whatsoever.
 Sounds like an opportunity for a pull request!

 #### Starting the System
 To start your Raspberry Pi system: